Keflon/Maui.MvvmZero/README.md

 ### Is anybody out there?
 The more stars I get, the sooner I'm likely to write up some proper documentation, and even a sample app tutorial. ;)
 Whilst you're here, take a look at [Maui.zBind](https://github.com/Keflon/FunctionZero.Maui.zBind) and tell all your friends.
-It's already included in Maui.MvvmZero.
+It's already included in FunctionZero.Maui.MvvmZero.

 If you target WinUI, you'll want to make your pages _Transient_ until [this MAUI bug](https://github.com/dotnet/maui/issues/7698) is fixed.